 Documentation of everywhere the child has lived from birth to present

 Assess everyone who has had custody of your child from birth to present

 Assess who has provided emotional and financial support for your child from birth to present

 Once all the necessary information has been provided, you can choose a waiting adoptive family who is prepared for a baby.
 If you feel that you aren’t able to give your child the life you want to, adoption can be a benefit to everyone involved.

-If you returned home from the hospital with your baby days, weeks or even months ago, call 1-800-ADOPTION or request free information online now to learn more about adoption.
+If you returned home from the hospital with your baby days, weeks, or even months ago, call 1-800-ADOPTION or get free information online now to learn more about adoption.
 Our counselors will be able to talk with you about what’s possible in your situation and help you decide what the best path is for you.